GoogleChrome/developer.chrome.com/site/en/blog/lighthouse-11-0/index.md

 See the full list of changes in the [11.0 changelog](https://github.com/GoogleChrome/lighthouse/releases/tag/v11.0.0).

-## Accessibility Category Updates
+## Accessibility category updates

-Category updates include increased automated audit coverage, improved weighting, and prioritized manual audits to help developers make their sites more accessible.
+Category updates include new automated audits, improved weighting, and prioritized manual audits to help developers make their sites more accessible.

 ### New audits and weighting